Building Rust Tier-3 on stable

 If you’re not familiar with Rust and the short summary above confuses you, let me explain.

-The official recomended way of installing Rust is via rustup.
+The official recommended way of installing Rust is via rustup.
 The majority of users will ever need to run rustup install stable and once in 6 weeks do rustup update.
 But here we’ll dive into more niche use cases.

 🔗Versions and Channels